kylel5957/Kyle-Joe-Kaboom/plan.md

 #### MVP

-- Add a user and custom sprites (deadline: 2/28)
+- Add a user and custom sprites (deadline: 2/28 - Kyle)
-- Create a home page containing a start button (deadline: 3/10)
+- Create a home page containing a start button (deadline: 3/10 - Both)
-- Build a help (question mark icon) button (deadline: 3/15)
+- Build a help (question mark icon) button (deadline: 3/15 - Joe)
-  - Construct a button and using DOM properties and a function to display purpose and controls of the game (deadline: 3/15)
+  - Construct a button and using DOM properties and a function to display purpose and controls of the game
 -  Build 7-10 levels each being unique (trivia style)
-    - Create 1-2 Science-related levels (deadline: 3/15)
+    - Create 1-2 Science-related levels (deadline: 3/15 - Joe)
-    - Create 1-2 Math-related levels (deadline: 3/17)
+    - Create 1-2 Math-related levels (deadline: 3/17 - Joe)
-    - Create 1-2 History-related levels (deadline: 3/19)
+    - Create 1-2 History-related levels (deadline: 3/19 - Kyle)
-    - Create 1-2 CS-related levels (deadline: 3/21)
+    - Create 1-2 CS-related levels (deadline: 3/21 - Kyle)
-    - Create 1-2 general knowledge levels (deadline: 3/23)
+    - Create 1-2 general knowledge levels (deadline: 3/23 - Joe)
-    - Add text to show problems and answer choices at various locations in each level (deadline: 3/25)
+    - Add text to show problems and answer choices at various locations in each level (deadline: 3/25 - Kyle)
-- Build a pause button (deadline: 3/26)
+- Build a pause button (deadline: 3/26 - Kyle)
-- Build a easter egg using conditionals (deadline: 3/26)
+- Build a easter egg using conditionals (deadline: 3/26 - Both)
-- Add sound effects (jump, death) into the game scene (deadline: 3/27)
+- Add sound effects (jump, death) into the game scene (deadline: 3/27 - Both)

 #### Beyond MVP